Menu

 Why this matters

 For agent workflows, the practical failure mode is not only hallucination.
 It is wasting context budget on irrelevant project history, then asking the model to infer what matters.
-Snipara shifts that work into retrieval: select the relevant project memory first, then let the model reason over a compact context package.
+Snipara shifts that work into project memory: select the relevant source truth first, keep it reusable across sessions, and let the model reason over context that was chosen for the task.

 Takeaway